-Before the foreclosure, your mortgage was a secured debt—you owed your bank a certain amount of money and your home guaranteed repayment.
-If you failed to pay back your mortgage loan, the bank had the right to sell your home to recoup the debt.
+Before the foreclosure, your mortgage was a secured debt; you owed your bank a certain amount of money and your home guaranteed repayment.
+Because you failed to repay your mortgage loan, the bank had the right to sell your house to recoup the debt.

 When you originally took out the mortgage you used to buy your home, you signed two documents.
-One of these documents was a promissory note, in which you promised to repay the mortgage debt to your lender.
-The other document was a security agreement, in which you pledged your house as security for the loan.
+One of these documents was a promissory note in which you promised to repay the mortgage debt to your lender.
+The other document was a security agreement, a mortgage or deed of trust, in which you pledged your house as security for the loan.

 If your lender sues you to recover the deficiency and wins, the court will issue a judgment ordering you to pay off the deficiency.
 If you ignore this court order, your lender can use the deficiency judgment to place liens on other property that you own, garnish your wages, or freeze your bank accounts.

-If you can’t afford to pay back the deficiency and you want to avoid having your wages garnished or your accounts frozen, talk to your lender.
-See if they are willing to work out a repayment plan with you.
-If they won't budge or negotiations fail for another reason, you may want to consider filing for bankruptcy.
+If the lender won't budge or negotiations fail for another reason, you might want to consider filing for bankruptcy.
 If you qualify for Chapter 7 bankruptcy, it could wipe out the deficiency debt, along with many of your other unsecured debts.
 With a Chapter 13 bankruptcy, you might have to repay just a portion or none of the deficiency.
-If you think bankruptcy might be a way out for you, talk to a bankruptcy attorney or do some research on your own.
+If you think bankruptcy might be a way out for you, talk to a bankruptcy attorney and do some research on your own.